Hazardous Sidewalk Repair Program

-If requested, the property owner’s repair costs can be paid through the city’s Financial Assistance Program, whereby the property owner is required to enter into an agreement for short-term financing with the city.
-The city then arranges for and pays for the sidewalk removal and replacement.
+If requested, the property owner's repair costs can be paid through the City's Financial Assistance Program, whereby the property owner is required to enter into an agreement for short-term financing with the City.
+The City will arrange and pay for the sidewalk removal and replacement.

 If the property owner elects to ignore the notice and takes no action, the City may repair or alter the sidewalk and full cost and expense of the repair or alteration will become a lien on the lot and premises of the owner.
 No allowance will be made for any public participation in the construction of the sidewalk.

 If the property owner becomes delinquent in making payment on their obligation, the balance, including accrued interest, will become a lien on the lot and premises of the owner.

 - The property owner receives a “sidewalk repair notification” from the City of Grants Pass.